ark-network/ark/website/docs/learn/boarding.md

 Alice wants to board the Ark of a well-known Ark service provider (ASP).
 It requires an on-chain transaction.

 - Alice must be online **at least once every 4 weeks** to keep her funds safe.
-- If ASP denies Alice's boarding request, Alice can claim her funds back in 24 hours.
+- If ASP is unresponsive, Alice can claim her funds back in 24 hours.

 ### Timeline of events